Tuckerman Ravine

 Thousands of people have been known to ski Tuckerman in a single spring weekend.
 Skiing is not limited to this time, but the avalanche danger, peaking from late December to early March, requires special training and experience to assess and navigate the ravine safely during the winter.
 Avalanches have killed at least 10 people in the ravine since the 1960s.

-The ravine, whose name is often shortened to "Tucks" in comments and on commemorative materials is most easily accessed from the AMC Visitor Center on Route 16 at Pinkham Notch, via the moderate 2.4 mi lower section of the Tuckerman Ravine Trail.
+The ravine, whose name is often shortened to "Tucks" or "Tux" in comments and on commemorative materials is most easily accessed from the AMC Visitor Center on Route 16 at Pinkham Notch, via the moderate 2.4 mi lower section of the Tuckerman Ravine Trail.
 This trail is maintained in winter and spring as a "cat" trail, and parallels the Sherburne Trail used for ski and snowboard descents.
 It is a 1850 ft elevation drop from the foot of Tuckerman to the lodge.

 Anatomy of the Bowl

 Tuckerman Ravine has many different runs that span the bowl, all as steep as 40 to 55 degrees.
 From the base of the bowl, the run farthest to the left is known simply as "Left Gully" and is one of the easiest runs.
 Moving to the right, the runs are more challenging and steeper.
 More to the right, "The Chute" drops between two large cliffs that slowly narrow the run.
 Still farther to the right are the Center Gullies, which includes "The Icefall", which is 55 degrees, and requires skiers to go off cliffs as tall as 25 ft.
 Right of "The Icefall" is "The Lip".
 It is an open run that averages between 50 and 55 degrees.
 "Right Gully", one of the bowl's easier runs, drops into "The Sluice" about halfway down, and averages about 40 degrees.